MikeJeba/NotesApp/README.md

 ### 3. Home
 - **Return to the main home page:** Quickly navigate back to the main home screen of the app.

+### 4. Game
+- **View game page:** Quickly navigate to the game and flip left right to play the desired game in the app.

 ### 4. Settings
 - **Access settings for logout:** Manage your account settings, including securely logging out of the app.